FAQ

 The School Day

-There are a total of seven 50-minute periods per day as follows (classes are not taught in this order).
+There are a total of seven periods per day (classes are not taught in this order):

 Physical Education

-All students have a daily physical education class for 50 minutes.
+All students have a daily physical education class.
 Students develop a “Sportfolio” to track their progress in the area of health and fitness.
-Lick students compete in all sports in the SFUSD AAA League (softball, baseball, basketball, soccer, volleyball and track).
+Lick students compete in all sports in the SFUSD AAA League (softball, baseball, basketball, soccer, volleyball and track.)

 Lunch